EU Digital Product Passports (DPPs)

 Here are some of the most frequently asked questions surrounding Digital Product Passports (DPPs) and their implementation into businesses through Sustainable Products Regulation (ESPR).

-• Under the Ecodesign for Sustainable Products Regulation (ESPR), DPPs will be required for many brands’ product categories starting in 2027.
+• Under the Ecodesign for Sustainable Products Regulation (ESPR), DPPs will be required for many product categories starting in 2027.
+Batteries are already in scope under the EU Batteries Regulation.

 • Initial focus includes batteries, textiles, electronics, furniture, and chemicals.